CIDARLAB/Cello-v2-webapp/README.md

 # 1. About

-This is a webapp designed to support the [Cello2](https://github.com/CIDARLAB/Cello2) genetic circuit design software.
+This is a webapp designed to support the [Cello v2](https://github.com/CIDARLAB/Cello2) genetic circuit design software.
 In the future this webapp will run on [cellocad.org](http://www.cellocad.org), meaning installation will be unnecessary for most users.

 # 2. Installation